Privileged Access Management

 Authorization stays in change management

-ServiceNow, Jira — the change request is the source of truth.
-The ticket authorizes the access; no parallel approval graveyard inside the product.
+ServiceNow, Jira — the change request authorizes and scopes the access.
+The ticket is the source of truth; no parallel approval graveyard inside the product.

 Vaults and PAM stay in place